isomerpages/mlaw-marketingshopfront/_singapores-legal-system/0-singapores-legal-system.md

  - Singapore Insolvency, Restructuring and Dissolution Act 2018 includes provisions relating to debtor-in-possession rescue financing, cross-border debt restructuring, cross-class “cram down” mechanisms and a worldwide stay on proceedings, not only for Sinagpore incorporated debtors, but also foreign debtors.
 For more information, click here.

+*Note: to add on if there are other relevant laws*

 ## High-Quality Legal Expertise

 With over 1,000 law firms and close to 5,700 lawyers, including around 130 foreign law firms and 1,200 foreign lawyers, Singapore has numerous high-quality law firms and legal professionals to support the international and regional needs of businesses.